CSA S16-19

 Class 4 Effective Section Properties

 Class 4 sections use reduced effective properties per Clause 13.3.4 (compression) and 13.5(c) (flexure).
-The engine applies the following section-specific calculations:
+Result details report the effective area, effective section modulus, or effective yield value used by the governing check.

 Section Classification (Clause 11.2)